Plug-in electric vehicles in California: HOV access

 Several BMW i3s with California's HOV lane access stickers.
 The i3 with range-extender has the green sticker while the pure electric i3 displays the white sticker.

 As part of a package of bills signed into law by Governor Brown in September 2014, through SB 1275 the California Air Resources Board was mandated to draft a financial plan to meet California's goal of 1 million vehicles on the road while making sure that disadvantaged communities can participate.
-For this purpose CARB has to change the Clean Vehicle Rebate program to provide an extra credit for low-income residents who wish to purchase or lease an electric car.
+For this purpose CARB had to change the Clean Vehicle Rebate program to provide an extra credit for low-income residents who wish to purchase or lease an electric car.
 CARB also should provide assistance to carsharing programs in low-income neighborhoods and install charging stations in apartment buildings in those communities.
 Under SB 1275, low-income residents who agree to scrap older, polluting cars will also get a clean vehicle rebate on top of existing payments for junking smog-producing vehicles.

-Another bill signed into law in September 2014, AB1721, grants clean air vehicles free or reduced rates in high-occupancy toll lanes (HOT) lanes.
-Drivers of clean vehicles already enjoyed discounted rates in some facilities, such the toll to cross the San Francisco Bay Area bridges and to use the State Route 91 Express Lanes in Orange and Riverside Counties.
+Another bill signed into law in September 2014, AB1721, granted clean air vehicles free or reduced rates in high-occupancy toll lanes (HOT) lanes.
+Drivers of clean vehicles were already enjoying discounted rates in some facilities, such the toll to cross the San Francisco Bay Area bridges and to use the State Route 91 Express Lanes in Orange and Riverside Counties.

-As of November 2022, the program is still active.
+The CAV decal program was contingent on federal law, first enacted by the 1998 Transportation Equity Act for the 21st Century and last amended by the 2015 Fixing America's Surface Transportation Act, that allowed such a program on the HOV lanes of federal and state highways.
+When the US Congress did not change part of the law that had an end date, September 30, 2025, California stopped the CAV decal program as well.